uccmisl/goDASHbed/README.md

 You may also need to update the "configure.json" file in goDASHbed/config, and change url to point to the content downloaded

-if using tcp with https - change http to https in the configure.json file if using quic - change http to https in the configure.json file
+if using tcp with https - change http to https in the configure.json file if using QUIC - change http to https in the configure.json file

 to use tcp https in goDASHbed, you need to modify the following file: goDASHbed/caddy-config/TesbedTCP/Caddyfile